 When to choose mirrorless

-Mirrorless camera bodies are smaller and, if you choose carefully, you can get smaller lenses to go with them – though this only really holds water with the Micro Four Thirds format, as APS-C mirrorless cameras come with lenses as large as their DSLR counterparts.
+Mirrorless camera bodies are smaller and, if you choose carefully, you can get smaller lenses to go with them – though this only really holds water with the Micro Four Thirds format, as APS-C and full frame mirrorless cameras come with lenses as large as their DSLR counterparts.

 If you’re an Instagramer, influencer, blogger or blogger, a mirrorless camera like the Olympus PEN-EPL9 or Canon EOS M50 is perfect.
 They’re small, light and adaptable and have tilting/vari-angle screens that let you shoot from all sorts of angles.
 They’re great for both video and stills and can easily fit in an everyday bag.